Warbird Flights : Aviation Bookshop

 Home > Aircraft Database > British Aircraft > Supermarine Spiteful

-Considered as a replacement for the Spitfire, the Spiteful would never enter operational service with the Royal Air Force as with the advent of the jet engine this would be the way forward.
-In the end only nineteen examples of the Supermarine Spiteful were produced, although the wing and undercarriage would be used on the Attacker jet aircraft produced by Supermarine.
+The Spiteful was considered as a replacement for the Spitfire, but never entered operational service with the Royal Air Force due to the development of the jet engine.
+Only nineteen examples of the Supermarine Spiteful were produced, although the wing and undercarriage would be used on the Attacker jet aircraft produced by Supermarine.

 Quick Facts